 Coast Guard, DHS.

-The Coast Guard proposes to establish a temporary safety zone on the waters of the New River, from Esplanade Park to the Henry Kinney Tunnel, in Fort Lauderdale, Florida during the Rotary Club of Fort Lauderdale New River Raft Race.
+The Coast Guard is establishing a temporary safety zone on the waters of the New River, from Esplanade Park to the Henry Kinney Tunnel, in Fort Lauderdale, Florida during the Rotary Club of Fort Lauderdale New River Raft Race.
 The race is scheduled to take place on Saturday, November 19, 2011.
-The temporary safety zone is necessary for the safety of race participants, participant vessels, spectators, and the general public during the 550-yard raft race.
+The temporary safety zone is necessary for the safety of race participants, participant vessels, spectators, and the general public during the 550 yard raft race.
 Persons and vessels would be prohibited from entering, transiting through, anchoring in, or remaining within the safety zone unless authorized by the Captain of the Port Miami or a designated representative.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this proposed rule, call or e-mail Lieutenant Paul A. Steiner, Sector Miami Prevention Department, Coast Guard; telephone 305-535-8724, e-mail Paul.A.Steiner@uscg.mil.
-If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information
+If you have questions on this temporary rule, call or e-mail Lieutenant Jennifer S. Makowski, Sector Miami Prevention Department, Coast Guard; telephone 305-535-8724, e-mail Jennifer.S.Makowski@uscg.mil.
+If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 Basis and Purpose

-The purpose of the proposed rule is to ensure the safety of race participants, participant vessels, spectators, and the general public during the Rotary Club of Fort Lauderdale New River Raft Race.
+The purpose of this rule is to protect race participants, participant vessels, spectators, and the general public during the Rotary Club of Fort Lauderdale New River Raft Race.

 On November 19, 2011, the Rotary Club of Fort Lauderdale New River Raft Race will be held on the New River in Fort Lauderdale, Florida.
 This event consists of a 550 yard raft race on the New River starting at Esplanade Park and finishing at the Henry Kinney Tunnel.
 Approximately 100 participants are scheduled to compete in the race.

-The proposed rule would establish a temporary safety zone around the race area of the Rotary Club of Fort Lauderdale New River Raft Race on the New River, in Fort Lauderdale, Florida.
-The temporary safety zone would be enforced from 11:59 a.m. until 2:30 p.m. on November 19, 2011.
-Persons and vessels would be prohibited from entering, transiting through, anchoring in, or remaining within the safety zone unless authorized by the Captain of the Port Miami or a designated representative.
-Persons and vessels desiring to enter, transit through, anchor in, or remain within the safety zone would be able to contact the Captain of the Port Miami by telephone at 305-535-4472, or a designated representative via VHF radio on channel 16, to request authorization.
-If authorization to enter, transit through, anchor in, or remain within the safety zone were granted by the Captain of the Port Miami or a designated representative, all persons and vessels receiving such authorization would have to comply with the instructions of the Captain of the Port Miami or a designated representative.
-The Coast Guard would provide notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives.
+The temporary safety zone encompasses the race area of the Rotary Club of Fort Lauderdale New River Raft Race on the New River, in Fort Lauderdale, Florida.
+The temporary safety zone is effective from 11:59 a.m. until 2:30 p.m. on November 19, 2011.
+Persons and vessels are prohibited from entering, transiting through, anchoring in, or remaining within the safety zone unless authorized by the Captain of the Port Miami or a designated representative.
+Persons and vessels may request authorization to enter, transit through, anchor in, or remain within the safety zone by contacting the Captain of the Port Miami via telephone at 305-Start Printed Page 62302535-4472, or a designated representative via VHF radio on channel 16.
+The Coast Guard will provide notice of the safety zone by Local Notice to Mariners, Broadcast Notice to Mariners, and on-scene designated representatives.

 Regulatory Planning and Review

 Executive Orders 12866 (“Regulatory Planning and Review”) and 13563 (“Improving Regulation and Regulatory Review”) direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety effects, distributive impacts, and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.
-This NPRM has not been designated a “significant regulatory action” under section 3(f) of Executive Order 12866.
-Accordingly, the NPRM has not been reviewed by the Office of Management and Budget.
-A draft regulatory assessment follows:
+This rule is not a significant regulatory action under section 3(f) of Executive Order 12866.
+Accordingly, this rule has not been reviewed by the Office of Management and Budget.

-The economic impact of this proposed rule is not significant for the following reasons: (1) The safety zone would be enforced for less than three hours; (2) although persons and vessels would not be able to enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Miami or a designated representative, they would be able to operate in the surrounding area during the enforcement period; (3) persons and vessels would still be able to enter, transit through, anchor in, or remain within the safety zone if authorized by the Captain of the Port Miami or a designated representative; and (4) the Coast Guard would provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners and Broadcast Notice to Mariners.
+The economic impact of this rule is not significant for the following reasons: (1) The safety zone will be enforced for less than three hours; (2) although persons and vessels will not be able to enter, transit through, anchor in, or remain within the safety zone without authorization from the Captain of the Port Miami or a designated representative, they may operate in the surrounding area during the enforcement period; (3) persons and vessels may still enter, transit through, anchor in, or remain within the safety zone if authorized by the Captain of the Port or a designated representative; and (4) the Coast Guard will provide advance notification of the safety zone to the local maritime community by Local Notice to Mariners and Broadcast Notice to Mariners.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
-This proposed rule may affect the following entities, some of which may be small entities: the owners or operators of vessels intending to enter, transit through, anchor in, or remain within that portion of the New River encompassed within the safety zone from 11:59 a.m. until 2:30 p.m. on November 19, 2011.
-For the reasons discussed in the Executive Order 12866 and Executive Order 13563 section above, this proposed rule would not have a significant economic impact on a substantial number of small entities.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+This rule may affect the following entities, some of which may be small entities: the owners or operators of vessels intending to enter, transit through, anchor in, or remain within that portion of the New River encompassed within the safety zone from 11:59 a.m. until 2:30 p.m. on November 19, 2011.
+For the reasons discussed in the Regulatory Planning and Review section above, this rule will not have a significant economic impact on a substantial number of small entities.

 Assistance for Small Entities